hidden

 Rates & tariffs

 Select a territory below to view available tariffs and natural gas costs.
 We cannot guarantee the accuracy or timeliness of these online versions.
-If you have specific questions regarding Vectren's tariffs, please contact us.
+If you have specific questions regarding tariffs, please contact us.

 Southwestern Indiana includes Daviess, Dubois, Gibson, Knox, Pike, Posey, Spencer, Vanderburgh and Warrick counties.
 View our service map